alexsabr/AS_Booksynthetized/networking.md

 so Content Delivery Network can provide the closest server for the When found, the answers then comes back toward the initial entity.

-#### Fully Qualified Domain Name
-Think like Absolute Path on an operating System. the whole name is present, up to the "global name" which is just a dot ".". www.example.com.
-Is a fully qualified domain name (the last dot is usually "hidden" by web browsers)

-#### Qualified Domain Name
-Think like relative path on a operatin system.
-Only part of the name is present. www.example is a qualified domain name of www.example.com. .

-#### Governing Body of DNS
-The ICANN is responsible for managing domain names distribution.
-The most generic domain names, called Top Level Domain, can be generic like .com . biz or .edu or they can be country codes like .ja .fr .uk .ch .de ... .
-Top Level Domain names can also be made of other than latin character, since 2019.

 #### DNS Record and DNS entry
 group of entries Detailing what IP adress is associated to which domain name.